sbfnk/rbi/README.md

 Getting started
 ==============

-A good starting point is to use the included demos:
+A good starting point is to look at the included demos:

 ```{r}
  demo(PZ_generate_dataset) ## generating a data set from a model